atlopes/zintbarcode/README.md

 ## Introduction
 **zintBarcode** provides a VFP connector to the [**Zint Barcode Generator**](https://www.zint.org.uk/ "Zint Home") library.

 **Zint** is an open source project that implements 1D and 2D barcode symbologies.
-The VFP connector uses the `zint.dll` library to access the **Zint** API.
+The VFP connector uses the `zint.dll` library to access the **Zint** API, and it's compatible with versions 2.10 to 2.12 (the last one, at the time of writing).

-Developers should refer to the **Zint** documentation for a presentation on the library (also in full at the [code repository](https://sourceforge.net/p/zint/code/ci/master/tree/docs/manual.txt "Full manual")).
+Developers should refer to the **Zint** documentation for a presentation on the library (Read The [Fine Manual](https://zint.org.uk/manual/ "Fine manual")).

 In particular, **zintBarcode** implements the following **Zint** API methods: